 - Drop off check or money order at payment drop box at the office

-- Bank Draft (FREE, just fill out the form from the office, turn in with a voided check or letter from bank with routing number and account number)
+- Bank Draft (FREE, just fill out form from office turn in with voided check or letter from bank with routing number and account number)

 - As of October 1, 2013, you may make a payment online.
-See our homepage and register your email and account today. (additional fees apply to online processing)
+See our homepage, and register your email and account today! (additional fees apply to online payment processing)

 Can I pay my bill at any other location?

 What is your email address?

 Houston, TX 77015

 Can I look up my utility billing account on this website?

 Yes, you can.
 Click the “PAY ONLINE” button on our home page to make an online payment.
 You must register your email first.
 Follow the instructions; you will need your last payment amount to complete the registration.

 Yes.
 We can process Visa or Master Card.
 You must call 832-271-2934 (anytime, 24/7) There is a processing fee of $3.45 per transaction.

 Yes, it’s free.
 To receive an application, please contact the office at 713-453-5493.